LukasSchaefer/ASNets_FastDownward/README.md

 2. Tell CMake where to find Tensorflow, Protobuf, Eigen3.
 2.1 Fast-Downward is structured in a list of plugins.
 Every plugin defines on which other plugins
-    it depends, which source code belongs to it, ONE WHICH PACKAGES IT DEPENDS, and other stuff.
+    it depends, which source code belongs to it, ON WHICH PACKAGES IT DEPENDS, and other stuff.
     The packages can be external dependencies, like Tensorflow, Protobuf, Eigen3.
-CMake will search in the default directories for those dependencies and additionally takes hints from environment variables.
+CMake will search in the default directories for those dependencies (their include files and their library files) and additionally takes hints from environment variables.
     For a Package PACKAGE, define one or up to all environment variables of:
 	-   PATH_PACKAGE32		= path where the include/ and lib/ dirs for the 32 bit build are stored